Running a freelance business is like baking cookies: Clients don't care what tools you use, only that they get a delicious cookie at the end.

 Plus, there is no harm in listening, acknowledging, and evaluating because you get to decide what you do with the information.

 When your mind is closed to new ideas, you miss out on valuable opportunities for improvement.
 When you fail to recognize that there might be a better way, you stunt growth and create plateaus.
-Exposure to how other people do the same things you do not only help you get better but help you better your business.
+Exposure to how other people complete the same tasks you do helps you get better.

 In Every Decision, Consider The Audience